taikedz/shell-up/implementation.md

 Some extra macros exist for library maintainer convenience

 `#%warn Message` - message to be printed by the transpiler when seen during a file import.
-Typically will be used by 3rd party library maintainers to flag impending deprecations.
+Typically will be used by library maintainers to flag impending deprecations.

-`###doc :<tags>` - denotes a documentation block, which will be removed during file import.
+`###doc : <tags>` - denotes a documentation block, which will be removed during file import.
 It is ended by the `###/doc` line.
-A doc block can be looked for by `shell-doc` if implemented.
+A doc block can be looked for by `shup doc` if implemented.
+Tags are space-separated word tokens.
+Help blocks intended for developers should be tagged `docs`, help blocks intended for developers should be tagged `help`.

 ## Extra tools

-`sh-doc` - allows printing of documentation string sections. `bash-doc [TAG]` will print only documentation items tagged with the `TAG` , or all documentation sections if none specified.
+`shup doc FILE [TAG]` - allows printing of documentation string sections.
+If `TAG` is specified, shup-doc will print only documentation items tagged with the `TAG` , or all documentation sections if none specified.
+By default, `TAG` is set to `docs`, for dev-time documentation strings.